What to do if you have been made redundant

 You don’t need to give any further details.
 Instead, add quantifiable evidence to your CV.
 This will allow you to prove your strengths and accomplishments to a potential employer.
-If you’re unsure how to do this, here’s one simple CV trick that can help.
+If you’re unsure how to do this, here’s one simple trick that can help your CV stand out

 Your personal brand is vital in helping to make a good impression with a prospective employer.
 So, update your LinkedIn profile and any other professional social media.
 Join an industry association or professional group to meet new people and regularly add new, relevant LinkedIn connections.
 Ask your former colleagues for a LinkedIn recommendation and add examples of your work to your profile.

 Before applying for a role, take the time to research each organisation and fully understand the job description.
 Then use your research to tailor your CV by highlighting the competencies and experience that are most relevant to the job.
 You should also use this research to write a strong cover letter to bring your resume to the attention of the employer.
 After all, crafting a concise document that reflects the relevancy of your experience, competencies and enthusiasm can elevate you to the top of the desired applicants list.